FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 **ACT 3: THE AFTERGLOW (The Return)**
 [Describe what they take home]
-- The gift: [not a souvenir—what changes in them]
+- The gift: [not a souvenir-what changes in them]
 - The trigger they'll carry: [what brings them back to this feeling]
-- The story: [what they'll tell people—not about places, about feelings]
+- The story: [what they'll tell people-not about places, about feelings]
 ```

 **Ask:** "Does this feel like the experience you're seeking?"